-Since I'm already using cauliflower at my supper clubs to make pizza bases, I decided to serve the leaves as an aperitif - keeping food waste to a minimum and surprising guests at how tasty they are! #nowastage4eva
+Since I was already using cauliflower at my supper clubs, I decided to serve the roasted leaves as an aperitif - keeping food waste to a minimum and really showcasing the versatility of this vegetable.

-Heat the oven (fan) to 180°C and line a tray with baking paper.
+Heat the oven (fan) to 180°C and line an oven tray with baking paper.

-Simply remove all the leaves from the cauliflower and give them a good wash (beware of slugs seeking refuge).
-Pat dry and slice the leaves from the stalks, which are unfortunately too tough to eat, even when roasted.
+Snap or chop the leaves off the cauliflower and give them a good wash (beware of slugs seeking refuge).
+Pat dry and slice the leaves from the stalks, which are mostly too tough to eat even when roasted.

 Spread the leaves over the prepared baking paper keeping them as separate from each other as possible to maximise crispness.
-Drizzle over olive oil (I prefer to use Extra virgin here because of it's smoke point) and sprinkle over a generous amount of salt & pepper.
-Massage until all the leaves are coated and roast in the oven for 5 - 10 mins.
-Keep an eye on them whilst cooking and be careful not to burn the smaller leaves as they do turn quickly.
+Drizzle with olive oil and season with a generous amount of salt & pepper.
+Massage until all the leaves are coated and roast in the oven for 5 to 8 minutes.
+Keep an eye on them whilst cooking as they do turn quickly - be careful not to burn the smaller leaves.